 With every year that passes, you can buy a higher quality computer for less money.
 Some manufacturers, such as Toshiba, turnover their retail laptop models as often as four times per year.
 This means that a computer you purchase in March could be less expensive by July, or for the same money, you could have purchased a higher quality computer had you waited just a little longer.
 For this reason, we strongly encourage you to delay purchasing a new computer until you've had the opportunity to review the purchase options available in the Campus Computer Store.
-Because the Campus Computer Store is an educational reseller, and because we negotiate high-volume pricing during this time of year, the BTS flyer often features pricing that can't be beat anywhere else in Canada.
+Because the Campus Computer Store is an educational reseller, and because we negotiate high-volume pricing during back to school, we often feature pricing that can't be beat anywhere else in Canada.

 The Campus Computer Store is an educational reseller for Apple computers, and students at Queen's are eligible for educational pricing on the Apple online store.
 As well, our IT Support Centre offers software support for Apple computers, and our hardware repair shop is an authorized service provider for Apple computers.
 While Windows systems still monopolize the lion's share of the marketplace for personal computers, Queen's features a relatively large number of students and departments using Apple computers on campus.
 Now that it's possible to install the Windows operating system on newer Macs, Apple computers offer greater versatility than ever before, and most programs at Queen's will allow you to use either platform.
 Please consult your department or faculty to see if there are any limitations on the type of system they prefer you to use.